Metastatic brain tumor

 Many tumor or cancer types can spread to the brain.
 The most common are:

-Growing brain tumors may place pressure on nearby parts of the brain.
+Growing brain tumors can place pressure on nearby parts of the brain.
 Brain swelling due to these tumors also causes increased pressure within the skull

 - Decreased coordination